Class maps for visualizing classification results: Classification by k-nearest neighbors

-where $n_i(g)$ counts how many objects in the neighborhood have label $g$.
-In general $0 \leqslant \varphi_i(g) \leqslant 1$ with both endpoints occurring.
-The kNN classifier then predicts the label of $i$ as the class $\ghat(i)$ with highest $\varphi_i(g)$.
+where $n_i(g)$ counts how many objects in the neighborhood $N(i)$ have label $g$.
+These estimated probabilities again satisfy $\sum_{g=1}^G {\hp(i,g)} = 1$.
+The kNN classifier then predicts the label of $i$ as the class $\hg_i$ with highest $\hp(i,g)$, in line with~\eqref{eq:MAP}.
 Also here ties can occur.
 Some implementations choose randomly between tied labels.
 Our implementation breaks ties by assigning $i$ to the tied label $g$ for which the average dissimilarity between $i$ and the members of $g$ in $N(i)$ is lowest.

 From its definition we see that kNN makes no explicit assumptions about underlying distributions, and that it can focus on local structure (nearby objects) rather than global structure.
 Both aspects are quite different from DA.
 For a given dataset, a typical way to select an appropriate value of $k$ is to cross validate the misclassification rate.
 Here we will assume that $k$ has already been selected.